 - If you accuse any individual, organization, school, or district of wrongdoing, malfeasance, incompetence, or abuse, you need to make sure you have evidence to back up your assertion — and to cite it.

-- Provide a high resolution image of the author(s), ideally a headshot at least 600 px in width.
+- If your commentary is accepted for publication, you will need to provide a high resolution image of the author(s), ideally a square headshot at least 600 px in width.

 We look forward to hearing from you.
 If you have any questions, please contact us.

 Want more advice from the experts?
 Check out this advice from the New York Times’ columnist Bret Stephens.